slimemold/timingcat/README.md

 - Fix exception handling so that application exits on exception (rather than repeatedly throwing the same exception over and over again if the exception was unhandled).
+- Used for the Calaveras Time Trial 2019.

 1.0.1
 - Bug fixes, ontheday.net remote robustness fixes.